incmix-ui/incmix-ui/packages/core/system/README.md

   }
 };

-// 2. create or import Button from incmix-ui import { Button } from "@incmix-ui/react"
+// 2. create or import Button from chakra-ui import { Button } from "@chakra-ui/react"

 // or your own button
-const Button = Incmix("button", { themeKey: "Button" })
+const Button = chakra("button", { themeKey: "Button" })

 // 3. use the button.
 It'll have the visual props defined in defaultProps
 <Button>Click me</Button>